claude-code-slack-channel

 Aspect Details

-Where Runs locally (your machine), connects to Slack via Socket Mode WebSocket
+Where Runs locally (your machine), connects to Slack via Socket Mode WebSocket — no public URL

-When AFK coding — approve tool calls from your phone, review PRs from the couch, pair with Claude from any device with Slack
+When AFK coding — approve tool calls from your phone, review from the couch, pair with Claude from any device with Slack

 Stack